 Where to stay in Athens:

 Hotel Grande Bretagne, A Luxury Collection Hotel is the highest rated 5-star luxury hotel in Athens.
-There are beautiful views of the Acropolis from many of the rooms as well as views of Parliament and the changing of the guard ceremony which is located right across the street from the hotel.
+There are beautiful views of the Acropolis from many of the rooms as well as views of Parliament.
+The changing of the guard ceremony is located right across the street from the hotel between Syntagma Square, the central square in Athens, and the Parliament building.
 Prices are typically in the $200-350 range and the hotel boasts all of the amenities that you would expect at a luxury hotel including a pool, rooftop restaurant, turndown service, etc.

 Plaka Hotel is an awesome affordable option at $100-150 a night and maintains stellar reviews.
 The hotel is situated in one of the best locations in the city right in the Plaka district and does have Acropolis views from some rooms as well as from the rooftop terrace.